techworkersco/twc-site-nl/content/resources/cao/index.en.md

 ---
+layout: single-resource
-title: "What's a collective labour agreement (CAO)?"
+title: What's a collective labour agreement (CAO)?
-date: "2025-01-22"
-lastmod: "2025-01-22"
-description: "As a tech worker in the Netherlands, you may run into collective labour agreements (CAOs).
+description: As a tech worker in the Netherlands, you may run into collective labour agreements (CAOs).
 But what is a collective labour agreement?
 How does it work?
 What's in it?
-Here's the basics on collective labour agreements in the Netherlands."
+Here's the basics on collective labour agreements in the Netherlands.
+feature: feature-office-celebration.jpg
+date: 2025-01-22
+lastmod: 2025-01-22
-tags: ["rights"]
+tags:
-layout: "single-resource"
+  - rights
 ---

 ## Terminology